reflectoring/reflectoring.github.io/privacy/index.md

 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

-### Drip
+### Mailchimp

-reflectoring uses Drip as its e-mail service provider.
+reflectoring uses Mailchimp as its e-mail service provider.

-Drip collects contact information, distributes e-mails, and tracks actions you take that assist us in measuring the performance of the website and e-mails.
+Mailchimp collects contact information, distributes e-mails, and tracks actions you take that assist us in measuring the performance of the website and e-mails.
-Upon subscription, Drip also tracks the pages you visit on the website.
+Upon subscription, Mailchimp also tracks the pages you visit on the website.

 Our e-mails may contain tracking pixels.
 This pixel is embedded in e-mails and allows us to analyze the success of our e-mails.
 Because of these tracking pixels, we may see if and when you open an e-mail and which links within the e-mail you click.

 This behavior is not passed to third parties.
-All data submitted at the time of subscription to our e-mails is stored on Drip’s servers.
-You may access Drip’s privacy policy [here](https://www.drip.com/privacy).
+All data submitted at the time of subscription to our e-mails is stored on Mailchimp’s servers.
+You may access Mailchimp’s privacy policy [here](https://mailchimp.com/legal/privacy/).

 At any time, you may be removed from our newsletter list by clicking on the unsubscribe button provided in each e-mail.